Incanomys: Etymology

+The specific epithet of the type species, mayopuma, is a Quechua combination of mayu, meaning "river", and puma, the animal of the same name, and refers to its semi-aquatic habits and carnivorous diet.
+The specific epithet of the second species, parviauris, is derived from the Latin words parvus and auris, meaning "small" and "ear" respectively.

 Appearance

-This rodent has similar dimensions to other members of its tribe: the head-body length varies between 10,2 and 11,8 cm, with an estimated mass of 37 to 47 g.
+This rodent has similar dimensions to other members of its tribe: the head-body length varies between 10.2 and 11.8 cm, with an estimated mass of 37 to 47 g.

 It has dark gray fur on its back, a pale gray belly, vestigial external ears concealed within the fur, and a tail longer than the body and covered in hair.
 Its wide hind feet, with fringes of stiff hairs along the plantar margins and toes, indicate an adaptation to swimming.
 Cranially, the species is distinguished by a narrow but elongated rostrum, reduced tympanic bullae, and a distinctive dentition, with opisthodont incisors and molars that exhibit posterolophids on m1 and m2.

-Behaviour
+Distribution and habitat

 Its main habitat is the mountain forests with steep streams in the Peruvian Yungas, at an altitude of approximately 2400 to 2643 m, on the humid slopes of the Machu Picchu region.
 Its range extends from Capishca, in the Huánuco district, to the southern region of Peru, including the surroundings of the Machu Picchu archaeological site in the Cusco district.

+Ecology

 Its broad hindfeet, along with its long, hairy tail and retractable nostrils, indicate a certain degree of adaptation to swimming and an aquatic environment.
 Although its diet has not yet been directly observed, its specialized dentition and resemblance to the Ichthyomyini tribe suggest an invertivorous, or even partially carnivorous, diet, likely focused on aquatic prey.
 The species may use the edges of mountain streams for food, travel, and reproduction.